seanrostami/GerGor/README.md

 SYSTEM REQUIREMENTS:
 1) Python, either v2 or v3
-2) GTK+ for Python (more correctly, the PyGObject* package)
+2) GTK+ for Python (more correctly, the PyGObject package) (it is usually annoying to install PyGObject...)
 3) the Pillow package for Python, a continuation of the classic PIL library
-4) playable** on Linux, Windows, Mac if above requirements are satisfied
+4) playable on Linux, Windows, Mac if above requirements are satisfied (see the bottom of this README for a list of actual tests)
 5) seems to require about 25 MB of RAM at all times
-* it is usually annoying to install PyGObject...
-** see the bottom of this README for a list of actual tests

 FILES: